-The paralytic had also his part.
+The paralytic also had his part.
 He had to exercise bold, obedient faith.
 He was not healed lying prostrate.
 He had to rise, take up his bed, and walk.
 This called for faith and obedience.

 B. THE IMPOTENT MAN HEALED